Armin van Buuren: 2019–2022: Balance

 On 6 October 2019, van Buuren performed at Republic Square, Yerevan, Armenia as an opening act for the World Congress on Information Technology (WCIT).

 On 25 October 2019, he released his seventh studio album, Balance.

 In January 2021, van Buuren celebrated the 1000th episode of A State of Trance with a 7-day long livestream, where he, co-host Ruben de Ronde and monthly show resident Ferry Corsten presented a list of the top 1000 songs played during A State of Trance radio shows, as voted on by listeners of the show.
 The livestream ran from January 14 to January 21, and the top song was Shivers, from Armin's 2005 album.
 As has been done for previous radio show milestones, a major ASOT1000 festival was planned in Utrecht, but due to the COVID-19 pandemic, it has since been repeatedly delayed.
 The festival was held on March 4-5, 2023, by which point the weekly radio show have already surpassed 1100 episodes.

-2023–2025: Feel Again and Breathe
+2023–2025: Feel Again, Breathe and Piano

 On 31 March 2023, van Buuren released his eighth studio album, Feel Again.
+The album contains 34 tracks across three parts and includes collaborations with artists including R3hab, Owl City, Matoma, Teddy Swims, Gareth Emery, JC Stewart, Cosmic Gate and Diane Warren.
+The album's release was led by "On & On", a collaboration with British duo Punctual and singer-songwriter Alika.
+Jake Appelman of EDM Identity wrote that the album demonstrated van Buuren's artistic versatility and highlighted its range of collaborators.

-On 28 June 2023, he released the original film concert and documentary This Is Me: Feel Again.
+In 2023, the concert film and documentary Armin van Buuren Presents This is Me: Feel Again was released.
+The film combines footage from van Buuren's Ziggo Dome show with documentary interviews about his personal and professional life.

-On 12 January 2024, van Buuren released first part of his ninth studio album, Breathe In.
-The full album, Breathe was released on 27 June 2025, along with the second part of the full album Breathe Out.
-The success of this release contributed to Armin van Buuren earning the fifth place in DJ Magazine's Top 100 DJs ranking for 2025.
+On 12 January 2024, van Buuren released Breathe In, the first part of his ninth studio album project.
+Breathe Out, the second and final part of the project, was announced for release on 27 June 2025.
+The full album, Breathe, was released on 27 June 2025 by Armada Music and contains 51 tracks, with collaborations including David Guetta, Bon Jovi, Moby, Alok, Pendulum, Rob Swire, Oliver Heldens, Gryffin, Hardwell and W&W. In the same year, he rose to number five in the DJ Mag Top 100 DJs poll and received the magazine's Outstanding Contribution award.

-On 31 October 2025, van Buuren released an acoustic piano album, Piano.
-It features fifteen tracks of piano with string accompaniment, each recorded in a single take.
+On 31 October 2025, van Buuren released Piano, his first acoustic album.
+The album consists of 15 self-composed piano pieces and was initially made available exclusively on Apple Music and Apple Music Classical for one week before its wider release.
+Van Buuren said that the album was his most personal record to date, with each piece recorded in one take in Dolby Atmos.
+In an interview with Apple Music 1's Zane Lowe, he described piano performance as giving him a creative freedom different from working with a sequencer.